 The rear grille doors are shown closed and open.
 8. Screw (4).
 9. Lockwashers (4).
 10. Flat washers (4).
 11. Rear grille doors.
 12. Exhaust elbow clamps.
 13. Exhaust elbow.
 14. Cam screws (6).
 15. Shroud.
 (Picture from TM 9-2350-258-10 C5.)

-A cross-section of an L8A1 smoke grenade is shown here.
-Developed by the United Kingdom, the grenades were 66.3mm diameter, 185mm long, and weighed .68kg (1.5lb).
-1. Red phosphorus/butyl rubber composition.
+The legend for the right image is: 1.
+Red phosphorus/butyl rubber composition.
 2. Firing contact.
 3. Fuze.
 4. Propellant charge.
 5. Delay holder.
 6. Gunpowder bursting charge.
 7. Rubber case.
 (Picture from TM 9-2350-258-10 C5.)

 The spread of smoke grenade coverage is illustrated here.
 Two salvo buttons were available to the commander: the left button launched grenades 3, 6, and 4 from the left discharger and grenades 1, 2, and 5 from the right.
 The right salvo button launched the other grenades.
 (Picture from TM 9-2350-258-10 C5.)

 From this angle, the M48A5 can be difficult to discern from the M60, but the commander's cupola shape and number of return rollers can help our identification.
-The armor framing along the tops of the exhaust louvres and armored boxes around the taillights that first appeared on the M48A3 (Mod B) are visible in this rear view, and the raised position of the infantry telephone can be contrasted with this image.
+The armor framing along the tops of the exhaust louvres and armored boxes around the taillights that first appeared on the M48A3 (Mod.
+B) are visible in this rear view, and the raised position of the infantry telephone can be contrasted with this image.
 (Photo by Richard S. Eshleman.)

 This M48A5 is sporting the Israeli-designed low-silhouette commander's cupola, and the stark contrast between the two designs is apparent when this vehicle is compared with the tank above.
 The bore evacuator of the 105mm gun M68 is visible, as is the right-hand "eyeball" of the coincidence rangefinder near the center of the turret.
 The taller box just behind the long fender stowage box is an engine air cleaner housing.
 The xenon searchlight is not plugged in to its power receptacle on the turret roof.
 A .50cal machine gun is mounted on the commander's cupola; the low-profile cupola usually sported a 7.62mm M60D machine gun.
-This tank was fitted with the later headlights first found on the M48A3 (Mod B), and their brush guards can be contrasted with the tanks above.
+This tank was fitted with the later headlights first found on the M48A3 (Mod.
+B), and their brush guards can be contrasted with the tanks above.

 The engine intake grille doors are open on this vehicle, and the commander's cupola hatch arms can be seen as well.